vasalvit/qtdaemon/README.md

     Linux only:

-    Use the init.d script instead of directly invoking the applicaton
+    Use the init.d script instead of directly invoking the application

 * `--install`, `-i` Run the application as controlling terminal and attempt to install the daemon/service.
 Additional command line parameters for the daemon/service can be specified after `--`, which signifies the end of command line processing for the controlling application.